 Do not use chlorine bleach.
 Chlorine bleach will strip out the color and also weakens the cotton with repeated use.

 Do not use fabric softeners or detergents that have fabric softener in them.
 Fabric softeners chemically react with the fiber and “eat” away at the molecules, shortening the life of your textile products.
 Fabric softeners also inhibit the functioning of your textile product by coating the yarns with a chemical that artificially makes that fabric feel soft but prevents the yarns from absorbing moisture or “breathing” the way the fabric was designed to do.

 Again unless the sewn-in label specifically states otherwise, you may tumble dry your sheets and towels.
 We recommend using the permanent press or low temperature setting.
 High heat not only may cause the fabric to shrink but it will “cook” the yarn and cause the fabric to lose it natural softness.

 Do not use dryer sheets for the same reason stated above.

 Be sure to remove sheets immediately at the end of the drying cycle and either iron while still damp using the cotton or linen setting, or simply remove from the dryer immediately and smooth while folding.
 This action will often have the result of leaving the sheet’s appearance nice enough to not need ironing.

-Some lotions, creams and soaps contain chemicals that act just like bleach with most textiles.
-Make sure that they thoroughly wash your hands and/or face before drying their hands after applying any cream, lotion, or make-up.
-You should not use dyed towels or sheets if you use creams, lotions, or soaps that contain benzoyl peroxide, Retin A, or alpha hydroxide.
-If you use products with benzoyl peroxide (like Clearasil and other acne medication) or alpha hydroxide or Retin A, we suggest that you buy white towels and sheets.
+Some lotions, creams, and soaps contain chemicals that act just like bleach with most textiles.
+Make sure that you thoroughly wash your hands and/or face before drying after applying any cream, lotion, or makeup.
+You should not use dyed towels or sheets if you use creams, lotions, or soaps that contain benzoyl peroxide, Retin-A, or alpha hydroxide.
+If you use products with benzoyl peroxide (like Clearasil and other acne medication) or alpha hydroxide or Retin-A, we suggest that you buy white towels and sheets.